nanomq/nanomq/README.md

                      | stop }

 Options:
   --url <url>                 Specify listener's url: 'nmq-tcp://host:port',
                               'tls+nmq-tcp://host:port',
                               'nmq-ws://host:port/path',
                               'nmq-wss://host:port/path'
-  --conf <path>              The path of a specified nanomq  HOCON style configuration file --old_conf <path> parse old config file
-  --http                     Enable http server (default: false) -p, --port <num>           The port of http server (default: 8081) -t, --tq_thread <num>      The number of taskq threads used,
+  --conf <path>               The path of a specified nanomq HOCON style configuration file --old_conf <path>           Parse old config file --http                      Enable http server (default: false) -p, --port <num>            The port of http server (default: 8081) -t, --tq_thread <num>       The number of taskq threads used,
                               `num` greater than 0 and less than 256 -T, --max_tq_thread <num>   The maximum number of taskq threads used, `num` greater than 0 and less than 256 -n, --parallel <num>        The maximum number of outstanding requests we can handle -s, --property_size <num>   The max size for a MQTT user property -S, --msq_len <num>         The queue length for resending messages -D, --qos_duration <num>    The interval of the qos timer -d, --daemon                Run nanomq as daemon (default: false) --cacert                    Path to the file containing PEM-encoded CA certificates -E, --cert                  Path to a file containing the user certificate --key                       Path to the file containing the user's private PEM-encoded key --keypass                   String containing the user's password.
                               Only used if the private keyfile is password-protected --verify                    Set verify peer certificate (default: false) --fail                      Server will fail if the client does not have a certificate to send (default: false) --log_level   <level>       The level of log output (level: trace, debug, info, warn, error, fatal) (default: warn) --log_file    <file_path>   The path of the log file --log_stdout  <true|false>  Enable/Disable console log output (default: true) --log_syslog  <true|false>  Enable/Disable syslog output (default: false)
 ```

 - `start`, `restart`, `reload` and `stop` command is mandatory as it indicates whether you want to start a new broker, or replace an existing broker with a new one, or stop a running broker;